SYMS: Summer Youth Music School

 Electives:

-Junior SYMS offers a wide variety of electives that students can choose from, including jazz bands and jazz labs, musical theater, beginning instrument lessons (bassoon, horn, trumpet, violin, piano, ukulele, etc.), and others on a rotating basis.
+Junior SYMS offers a wide variety of electives that students can choose from, including jazz bands and jazz labs, musical theater, beginning instrument lessons (bassoon, horn, trumpet, violin, piano, ukulele, etc.), and others classes offered on a rotating basis.

 Private Lessons: